Wednesday, November 27, 2019

 -- Martin Keown and Steve Bould were fighting for a spot at the club level, but Bould was overlooked by England during this period.
 Bould remained an uncapped player until the summer of 1994.
 I tried to keep real-life capped players.
 So he was out of the question.
 Keown was mainly a bench player on England's team.
 In the end, I took Des Walker for his experience who also started on the England's last match of the World Cup Qualifiers against San Marino.
 He had a poor spell with Sampdoria the season before, and a bad performance against the Netherlands in the World Cup Qualifiers which forced Graham Taylor to use the Adams-Pallister duo.
 Nevertheless, he was still England's best defender by reputation in 1994.

 -- Stuart Pearce was an easy selection for the leftback position.
 England also used Lee Dixon, Paul Parker and Rob Jones as rightbacks.
-I took Dixon who was probably the most famous of the lot.
+I took Dixon who was probably the most famous of the lot because he was a part of the famous back four in Arsenal.
 He also started the last game of the World Cup Qualifiers against San Marino.
 Leftback Tony Dorigo was used in the early matches of the World Cup Qualifiers.
 Graeme Le Saux made his debut in early 1994 under new England manager Terry Venables, but I decided to take the more experienced fullbacks.

 -- Steve Morrow was in and out of the lineup that season with Arsenal.
 He scored the winner, but had a famous injury after the 1993 League Cup Final after he was dropped by Tony Adams in the celebrations after the match.